ciarahs/Ciara-Stewart/_posts/2026-02-05-artist-statement.md

 "artist-statement"
 2026-02-05
 ---
-I am an arist because this that and the third.
+I am an artist because of this that and the third.